 If you have previously completed the written assessment or online aptitude tests, either as part of the On-call recruitment process or a previous Wholetime recruitment process, you will not be required to complete them again.

-If you are successful at the written assessment stage you will be invited to attend a medical and fitness assessment with the Service doctor and Occupational Health team.
-This will take approximately 2 hours in total to complete.
+If you are successful at the assessment stage you will be invited to attend a medical assessment with the Service Doctor and Occupational Health Team.
+This will take approximately 1 hour in total to complete.
 There are some medical conditions that may have an impact on your application.
 Download this document to find out more.

 The purpose of the medical is to assess the general level of health, including weight, blood pressure and lung function to allow the Service doctor to make an informed medical decision as to whether a candidate is fit to undertake firefighting duties, allowing for any reasonable adjustments that may be made in accordance with the Equality Act 2010.
 Candidates will also have a hearing, eyesight and urine test.